 The screenshot shows the Microsoft Azure portal interface for managing a load balancer.
-The main page title is 'SRLoadBalance | Backend pools'.
-The 'Backend pool' tab is active, and the specific pool 'SRBackendPool' is selected.
+The main title is 'SRLoadBalance | Backend pools'.
+The 'Backend pool' section is active, and the specific pool 'SRBackendPool' is selected.
 In the left sidebar, the 'Backend pools' link is highlighted with a red box.
-The 'SRBackendPool' section shows two virtual machines: 'sr-server1' and 'sr-server2', each associated with an IP configuration.
-A modal dialog titled 'Add virtual machines to backend pool' is open, listing the same two virtual machines.
-The dialog includes a note: 'You can only attach virtual machines that are in the same location and on the same virtual network as the loadbalancer.
-Virtual machines must have a standard SKU public IP or no public IP.'
-The 'Add' and 'Cancel' buttons are visible at the bottom of the dialog.
+The 'Add virtual machines to backend pool' dialog is open, showing two virtual machines: 'sr-server1' and 'sr-server2', each associated with an IP configuration.
+The dialog includes filters for location, resource group, IP configuration, availability set, and tags.